MILESTONES of the Waubeka Fire Department

 In June, 2014, the department put into service its first UTV.
 A new Kubota UTV was purchased from Lochen’s Inc. with additional custom work done by Werner Fabrications at a final cost of $33,600.
 It serves as a grass fire unit as well as for off-road rescue.
 This unit carries 90 gallons of water and is outfitted with a pump, hose reel, and winch.

 In June, 2018, work began on a much need facelift of the old fire house on Center Street.
 The building underwent extensive exterior restoration by Werbelow Construction that included total roof replacement, shoring up and repair of the tower, complete window replacement, outside trim, and doors.
 The classic arches that were once above the original doors now again decorate the front end.
 Prior to the exterior restoration, all new electrical wiring was installed.
 More than just a museum, this building is still used to house the horse drawn antique engine as well as one current vehicle.
-Restoration costs thus far total $60,000 with some work yet to be completed.
+This restoration was completed at a total cost of $57,490.

 The department is very proud of its heritage.
 With the work done to restore the old fire house, it is hoped that it will be there for many years to come.
 It is a great example of old Waubeka.